Clearly Better Commercial

 Understand the Services the Commercial Snow Removal Company Offers

-The first thing you need to gain clarity on are the types of services a commercial snow removal company offers.
+When selecting a Minnesota commercial snow removal company, the first thing you need to gain clarity on are the types of services a commercial snow removal company offers.
 Not all snow removal services are the same.
 Some are large operations with a fleet of trucks and dozens of employees.
 Others are owner-operator endeavors with a truck with a plow, a snowblower, and a shovel.
-Both are good options depending on your needs.
+Both are good options, depending on your needs.

 As you interview different snow removal professionals, ask if they are able to perform every service your property requires.
 Confirm that they are equipped to plow your parking lot, driveway, and sidewalks, as needed.
 Inquire about their deicing services for your surfaces, too.
 Double-check that the company will promptly and repeatedly come out to salt your sidewalks and walkways, as you could be held liable for a visitor or employee’s slip and fall accident if you leave these areas untreated.